How to Check if You Are Eligible for Expungement

 Criminal record expungement is a process that results in your criminal record being destroyed as if it never happened.
 An expungement reopens your criminal case, dismisses and sets aside the conviction, and re-closes the case without a conviction.
 In consequence, you are no longer a convicted person.
 However, the case record itself will still exist, and the expungement will appear on your record.

 Across the country, many states in recent years have expanded eligibility for expungement, as the number of people affected by criminal records has also grown.
-While a criminal record typically never completely disappears, especially in the age of the Internet, expungement can provide some relief.
+While a criminal record typically never completely disappears, especially in the Internet, expungement can provide some relief.

 Why Would You Want an Expungement?

-Expungement laws are a sort of second chance or new life that offer people the opportunity to remove that taboo on their heads by sealing or erasing certain criminal records.
+Expungement laws are a sort of second chance or new life that allows people to remove that taboo on their heads by sealing or erasing certain criminal records.
 States have enacted expungement laws to help limit the reach and effect of a criminal record so that after a certain amount of time has passed, people can move on with their lives and become productive citizens.

 What Barriers Are Posed by Having a Criminal Record?